Royal Flying Doctor Service

 The Royal Flying Doctor Service (RFDS), commonly known as the Flying Doctor, is an aeromedical retrieval service in Australia.
 It is a non-profit organisation that provides urgent and emergency medical transport for patients in rural and remote areas of Australia who require transfer to a higher level of care (such as a tertiary referral hospital).
-RFDS also provides primary health care services such as general practice, mental health and allied health to remote communities who would otherwise have limited access.
-The RFDS comprises six autonomous regional organisations (such as the RFDS Queensland Section) and a federation office in Canberra.
+The RFDS also provides primary health care services such as general practice, mental health and allied health to remote communities who would otherwise have limited access.

+The RFDS operates as a federation of six regional organisations, known as Sections and Operations, which are overseen and coordinated nationally by RFDS of Australia.
+Founded in 1928, the RFDS was the world’s first comprehensive civilian aeromedical service, and remains one of the largest aeromedical emergency and healthcare services in the world.